 That feature could be a godsend for impatient gamers.
 SNES-era games wore their arcade influences on their sleeves, which means they almost revel in killing players.
 In arcades, this difficulty is supposed to get people to spend more of their precious quarters.
 For early consoles, difficulty was a way to stretch out a game's play time, due to the limited space on their cartridges.
 Neither justification is likely to gel with modern gamers.

 The SNES Classic will officially debut on September 29.
-You can sign up to be notified about the console's release—or perhaps another batch of pre-orders—from Best Buy and Amazon.
-Or, if you just have to get the console, you can fork over a couple hundred bucks to eBay sellers.
+You can sign up to be notified about the console's release—or perhaps another batch of pre-orders—from Best Buy (opens in new tab) and Amazon (opens in new tab).
+Or, if you just have to get the console, you can fork over a couple hundred bucks to eBay sellers (opens in new tab).